 All schools (including academies) must inform the local authority of any pupil who fails to attend school regularly or has been absent without the school's permission for a continuous period of 10 days or more.
-In Lancashire schools, this can be done via a variety of means and school can contact the School Attendance Support Team for further advice.
+In Lancashire primary schools, this can be done via a variety of means and school can contact their School Attendance Consultant for further advice.